 The Lenovo S10-3 has a 6 cell battery that provides a manufacturer rated 11 hours battery life; however, I found this number to be more close to 8.5 to 9 hours of battery life.
 This is still a huge number for battery life and it’s one of the highest numbers in the netbook space and found in a budget netbook!
 To say I’m pleased would be an understatement.

-Overall I think the ASUS Eee PC 1001P is one of the best netbooks I've seen in 2010 specifically because of it's amazing battery life, great design and low price.
+Overall I think the ASUS Eee PC 1001P is one of the best netbooks I’ve seen in 2010 specifically because of it’s amazing battery life, great design and low price.
 The model I reviewed runs for $329 at Amazon ($10 off MSRP) is also available in black for the same price.
-There is a model which features slightly trimmed down specs which I would still recommend buying if you're really trying to save your money.
-It is available in white for $299.99 and at the time of this review publishing the black model is on sale for $289!.
+There is a model which features slightly trimmed down specs which I would still recommend buying if you’re really trying to save your money.
+It is available in white for $299.99black model is on sale for $289!.
 If you would like to look at other netbooks be sure to use our new netbook comparison grid and you can see all other netbook reviews by visiting here.